 How Big is the Student Loan Servicer Problem?

-The Consumer Finance Protection Bureau (CFPB) recently partnered with the Department of Education and the Treasury to learn more about student loan servicing practices.
-They received a staggering 30,000 comments submitted from the public on potential solutions to improve service delivery.
-Among the many complaints emerged some themes including:
+When the Consumer Finance Protection Bureau (CFPB) partnered with the Department of Education and the Treasury to learn more about student loan servicing practices, they received tens of thousands of comments submitted from the public on potential solutions to improve service delivery.
+Among the many complaints emerged some themes, including:

 How to Find Your Loan Service Provider